-Wave 3) Specified Individual and Intensive support
+c) Specified Individual support

-This type of support is available for children whose learning needs are severe, complex and lifelong.
+This type of support is available for children whose learning needs are severe and complex.

-This is usually provided via a Statement of Special Educational Needs (pre-2014) or an Education, Health and Care Plan (EHCP).
+This is usually provided via an Education, Health and Care Plan (EHCP).
 This means your child will have been identified by professionals as needing, a particularly high level of individual or small-group teaching.